Architecture Tradeoff Analysis Method Collection

-Business drivers and the software architecture are elicited from project decision makers.
+Business drivers and the software architecture are elicited from project decision-makers.
 These are refined into scenarios and the architectural decisions made in support of each one.
-Analysis of scenarios and decisions results in identification of risks, non-risks, sensitivity points, and tradeoff points in the architecture.
+Analysis of scenarios and decisions results in the identification of risks, non-risks, sensitivity points, and tradeoff points in the architecture.
 Risks are synthesized into a set of risk themes, showing how each one threatens a business driver.

 The ATAM consists of nine steps:

 - Present the ATAM.
 The evaluation leader describes the evaluation method to the assembled participants, tries to set their expectations, and answers questions they may have.

 - Present business drivers.
 A project spokesperson (ideally the project manager or system customer) describes what business goals are motivating the development effort and hence what will be the primary architectural drivers (e.g., high availability or time to market or high security).